SimonKO9/simonko-dev-blog/blog/content/posts/eks/you-dont-need-terraform-for-k8s.md

 I couldn't find anything specific enabling Kubernetes-native solution.

-Browsing the Internet, I stumbled upon [this open GitHub ticket (Create Pod Identity Associations based on annotations on ServiceAccounts #2291)](https://github.com/aws/containers-roadmap/issues/2291) and started reading through comments. [joshuabaird suggested a solution](https://github.com/aws/containers-roadmap/issues/2291#issuecomment-1955255563) that would meet my expectations.
+Browsing the Internet, I stumbled upon [this open GitHub ticket (Create Pod Identity Associations based on annotations on ServiceAccounts #2291)](https://github.com/aws/containers-roadmap/issues/2291) and started skimming through comments. [joshuabaird suggested a solution](https://github.com/aws/containers-roadmap/issues/2291#issuecomment-1955255563) that would meet my expectations.
 [And so did danielloader](https://github.com/aws/containers-roadmap/issues/2291#issuecomment-2104771614).
 They mentioned two tools that I've been watching for a while now - [AWS Controllers for Kubernetes (ACK)](https://aws-controllers-k8s.github.io/community/docs/community/overview/) and [Crossplane](https://www.crossplane.io).

 > There's a GKE-specific offering managed by Google - [Config Connector](https://cloud.google.com/config-connector/docs/overview) and [Azure Service Operator](https://github.com/Azure/azure-service-operator) for AKS.

 ### EKS Cluster

 Now we get to the interesting part - managing EKS cluster with Kubernetes.
-But what does it mean?
-Managing EKS resource means you have full control over cluster's VPC, network or access configuration, as well as performing Kubernetes upgrades (upgrading control plane version).
+We have to ask ourselves - what does it actually mean?
+Managing EKS resource in AWS means you have full control over cluster's VPC, network or access configuration, as well as performing Kubernetes upgrades (upgrading control plane version).
 But there's more - it also means you can **create, update and delete** clusters by interacting with Kubernetes API.

-There's two models you can operate in - self-managed clusters (where a certain controller responsible for this feature manages the cluster it's running in) or a hub-and-spoke model, where a management cluster controls everything around.
+There's two models you can operate in - self-managed clusters (where a certain controller responsible for this feature manages the cluster it's running in) or a hub-and-spoke model, where a management (central) cluster controls everything around and provisions and manage additional clusters.
 You can also have a hybrid, where the management cluster controls itself, as well as all the clusters around it.
 If you want to read more about it, [there's a blog post from AWS](https://aws.amazon.com/blogs/containers/part-1-build-multi-cluster-gitops-using-amazon-eks-flux-cd-and-crossplane/) describing an architecture with Crossplane and Flux.
 It's from 2023, but the rules haven't changed.

 #### Findings